Skip to content

 Posted by By Patrick Nolan December 12, 2025Posted inEstates and Trusts, Health Care Directive, Power of Attorney, Trusts, Wills

-Quick Answer: Missouri's small estate affidavit (RSMo §473.097) lets heirs collect a deceased person's assets without full probate when the net estate is $40,000 or less.
-At least 30 days…
+Missouri's small estate affidavit lets heirs collect assets without probate when the estate is $40,000 or less and 30 days have passed.
+Weeks, not months.

 Read More